 Example lifecycle states for various revisions of an Item.

-Stages in an advanced-style lifecycle definition can also be linked to the revision levels of the employed revision naming scheme, creating a horizontal dimension to the presentation of an Item's lifecycle, that meshes with the Item's revision – see the
+Stages in an advanced-style lifecycle definition can also be linked to the revision levels of the employed revision naming scheme, creating a horizontal dimension to the presentation of an Item's lifecycle, that meshes with the Item's revision.

 Default Lifecycle Definitions

-A connected Workspace provides eight default lifecycle definitions.
+Eight default lifecycle definitions are provided.
 These default definitions can be used 'as is', or modified to suit company (or personal) requirements.
 New, custom definitions can also be added and configured, as required.